REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 |

 DRAM | Dynamic Random Access Memory.
 A type of volatile memory product that is used in electronic systems to store data and program instructions.
 It is the most common type of RAM and must be refreshed with electricity hundreds of times per second or else it will fade away. | |

 eFlash | Embedded Flash Nonvolatile Memory.
-Used for most SoC (“System-on-Chip”) | |
+Used for most SoC (“System-on-Chip”) applications and has faster speed and enhanced security. | |

 eHV | Embedded High Voltage Device.
 Used for Liquid Crystal Display (“LCD”) driver circuit to drive LCD devices. | |